Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 ### Deliverables:
 * README.md file explaining what the project is, how to reproduce our work, and our notes from project planning
-* A final Jupyter Notebook [(Final_Report_Zillow.ipynb)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/Final_Report_Zillow.ipynb) for presention that includes discoveries we made and work we have done related to uncovering what the drivers of the error in the Zestimate are
+* A final Jupyter Notebook [(Final_Report_Zillow.ipynb)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/Final_Report_Zillow.ipynb) for presentation that includes discoveries we made and work we have done related to uncovering what the drivers of the error in the Zestimate are
 * Python files that automate the data acquisition [(acquire.py)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/acquire.py), preparation [(prepare.py)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/prepare.py), exploration [(explore.py)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/explore.py), and evaluation [(evaluate.py)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/evaluate.py) process.
 These modules are imported and used in our final notebook.
 ****